-visitChildren(java.util.function.Consumer<java.lang.ThreadGroup> visitor) throws ForEachTerminationException visitor-The function to be called on each child thread group.
+'''

+public void

+visitChildren(java.util.function.Consumer<java.lang.ThreadGroup> visitor)

+throws ForEachTerminationException

+'''

 Performs some operation on all the children of the current group.
 The traversal of the children continues as long as visitor does not throw a ForEachTerminationException.
 Thus the traversal can be prematurely ended by visitor throwing this exception, e.g., when a particular element is found.